2019 Stonewall Brigade Event Calendar

 5- 7 July: GAC’s Battle of Gettysburg.
 This is the usual mainstream annual battle event.

-21-22 September: Battle of Third Winchester in Winchester, Virginia.
+20-22 September: Battle of Third Winchester in Winchester, Virginia.
 This is a 10th Virginia living history with the Shenandoah Valley Battlefields Foundation to which they have invited us.
 They will be portraying elements of Terry’s Brigade, which included the remnants of the Stonewall Brigade.
+The event will be held Friday-Sunday at the Star Fort in Winchester.
+Main program will occur on Saturday.

 18-20 October: Battle of Cedar Creek.
 This is the usual mainstream annual battle event.
 Although the Southern Division is not attending, part of the CMF will be there for any Stonewall Brigade members to fall in with if interested.
 Registration is available here.